Music: Related Content

 What鈥檚 freedom?
 How鈥檚 it sound?
 Where does performance give way to truth?
 Being, FKA Kriss Mincey (she/her/hers), writes music and essays, asks questions like these, and explores how we imagine ourselves and each other.

-Image of James Tenney
+Image of Yoshiko Sato

 Alumni